 The target market for this assistance is students enrolling in the Precision Machining Program at MCC’s Applied Technologies Center.
 Member employees are eligible.
 All applications must be submitted to Naomi Marshall, RTMA Office Manager, email: email@example.com or hard copy submitted to RTMA Office, 2485 W. Henrietta Road, Suite 152 Rochester, NY 14623.
 Click below to download scholarship information and application (.pdf).

 - Nieboer Scholarship Application

 - Tooling and Machining (TAM) Endowed Scholarship

-- National Manufacturing Day is a celebration of Advanced Manufacturing meant to inspire the next generation of manufacturers.
-In collaboration with Rochester Institute of Technology, the RTMA annually promotes an event to improve the public perception of manufacturing careers, and manufacturing's value within the Greater Rochester Economy.
+This is a celebration of Advanced Manufacturing meant to inspire the next generation of manufacturers.
+The RTMA annually promotes an event to improve the public perception of manufacturing careers, and manufacturing’s value within the Greater Rochester Economy.